Cosmiscient/P03KayceeMod-Main/README.md

 - Full of Oil sigil now flips on the opponent side
 - *Really* fixed \[redacted\] this time.
 At least, I hope so.
 - Added the Electric sigil to the rulebook.
+- Reduced coin reward for bosses from 10 to 5.

 3.1.2
 - All encounters have been reworked again.